Blogs & Websites

 There are several reasons why you might want to use lazy-load images on your website:

-Here are some of the benefits of using lazy load images:
+Here are some of the PROS of using lazy load images:

 • Faster page load times: Lazy loading images can significantly improve the loading speed of your website by only loading images that are visible to the user.
 This can make your website feel more responsive and improve the user experience.